addyosmani/backbone-fundamentals/chapters/11-unit-testing.md

 If you were to read a book on BDD, it's likely to also be described as being 'outside-in and pull-based'.
 The reason for this is that it borrows the idea of pulling features from Lean manufacturing which effectively ensures that the right software solutions are being written by a) focusing on expected outputs of the system and b) ensuring these outputs are achieved.

 BDD recognizes that there are usually multiple stakeholders in a project and not a single amorphous user of the system.
 These different groups will be affected by the software being written in differing ways and will have a varying opinion of what quality in the system means to them.
-It's for this reason that it's important to understand who the software will be bringing value you and exactly what in it will be valuable to them.
+It's for this reason that it's important to understand who the software will be bringing value to and exactly what in it will be valuable to them.

 Finally, BDD relies on automation.
 Once you've defined the quality expected, your team will likely want to check on the functionality of the solution being built regularly and compare it to the results they expect.
 In order to facilitate this efficiently, the process has to be automated.
 BDD relies heavily on the automation of specification-testing and Jasmine is a tool which can assist with this.